ZofSpades/Portside/README.md

 a reverse proxy with a zero-downtime swap, and hands back a live URL — with build logs streamed to a dashboard in real time.

-This is a portfolio project.
-It intentionally does one vertical slice well (static sites, Node.js apps, and Dockerfile-based apps) rather than supporting every framework.
+This is an evolving project.
+It intentionally does one vertical slice well (static sites, Node.js apps, and Dockerfile-based apps) rather than supporting every framework for now.

 ![Upload a project, watch it build with streamed logs, and reach it at a live URL](docs/demo.gif)